Sydney's Public Transport For Tourists

 City Centre Public Transport

-The city centre is the best place to catch public transport.
-You can get a direct connection to pretty much any point in Sydney via bus, train or ferry.
+Central Station, at the southern end of downtown Sydney (which we call the central business district, or CBD for short) is the best place to catch public transport.
+You can get a direct connection to pretty much any point in Sydney via bus or train.